Using the Combustion Calculator for HCN, HCl, and Soot

 In this post, we will demonstrate how to use a spreadsheet to calculate the stoichiometric coefficients and then use these calculated coefficients to define the FDS reaction.

-In the following discussion, references to FDS are for version FDS6.7.6-0-g5064c500c, including the Fire Dynamics Simulator User’s Guide released May 28, 2021.
+In the following discussion, references to FDS are for version FDS-6.9.1-0-g889da6a-release and the corresponding Fire Dynamics Simulator User’s Guide.
 References to SFPE Handbook are to the SFPE Handbook of Fire Protection Engineering, 5th edition.

 2. Background